When the Moon Gleams

 Yes, you heard me correctly.
 I was swimming.

 Percy had decided last summer that he was going to help me conquer my hydrophobia by giving me swimming lessons.
-I, being the 'hydrophobic', was not too keen on the idea at first.
+I, the 'hydrophobic', was not too keen on the idea at first.
 After last year's incident, however, Percy kept pushing me at it, and I eventually gave in to the pressure.

 Let me tell you: Percy was one heck of a coach.